Kierancz/kicz/content/posts/angular-auth.md

     else { return this.authState['displayName'] || 'User without a Name' }
   }
 ```
 Now using getters we set up a number of useful helper functions that we can use in our app.
+Since classes in JS and TS are essentially an objected oriented abstraction for  objects.
+Accessors like getters and setters make functions behave more like object properties and give you more control over member attributes for class.

+### Social Sign In
 ```ts

   //// Social Auth ////